thedevdojo/wave/wave/docs/concepts/structure.md

 - **database** -
 This folder contains database files such as migrations and seeds.

-- **hooks** -
-This file contains a list of hooks to be included in the Voyager Admin.

 - **public** -
 This public folder contains many of the applications public assets such as images, stylesheets, and scripts.